-World Gin Day is on the 12th June, so what better excuse could there be to put together a simple list (in alphabetical order) of Devon gin distilleries for you to be able to support a local businesses when purchasing your next gin, on World Gin Day, or any other day for that matter.
+World Gin Day is in June, so what better excuse could there be to put together a simple list (in alphabetical order) of Devon gin distilleries for you to be able to support a local businesses when purchasing your next gin, on World Gin Day, or any other day for that matter.

 Many of the businesses below are award winning and family owned and can be purchased at local shops, farm shops and even some major retailers.
 Otherwise you can of course buy direct online or pop along and purchase from their distillery, maybe even get involved and make your own gin too where possible!

 For those who prefer alcohol-free versions, check out Salcombe and Sea Arch!

 Click on their name to head to their website and if we find any new Devon gins, we’ll update the list.